India Walton

 India B. Walton (born June 14, 1982) is an American political activist and nurse.
 In 2021, she defeated incumbent Byron Brown in the Democratic Party primary for mayor of Buffalo, New York, before losing to Brown in the general election, where he ran as a write-in candidate.
+In the 2026 New York gubernatorial election, Democratic candidate Antonio Delgado selected Walton as his running mate for lieutenant governor before he withdrew from the primary.

 Early life and education

 Walton was born on the east side of Buffalo, New York to Doris Siddiq and Louis Kelly.
 She was raised by her mother, who was a pharmacy technician, with five siblings.
 She attended Lorraine Elementary and Leonardo da Vinci High School.
 Walton gave birth to her first child when she was fourteen, dropped out of high school, worked at Family Dollar and McDonald's, and lived in a group home for young mothers.
 She married Vernon Walton Jr. and left high school after giving birth to twin sons at the age of nineteen.
 Walton later earned a General Educational Development certificate and graduated with a nursing degree from SUNY Erie.
 She has said she decided to pursue a career in nursing after her experience following the birth of her twins, who were born premature and required months of intensive care.
 She later gave birth to another son.

 After she completed her nursing degree, she began work at Children's Hospital.
 In 2014, she was arrested on a charge of harassment, and the case was dismissed by the court.
 In 2014, she also moved out of her home due to what she has described as abuse and physical violence by her husband, and later divorced her husband after an attempt to reconcile in 2015 was unsuccessful.